cabforum/servercert/docs/BR.md

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same selected contact address used for domain validation as the Primary Network Perspective.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+This method allows wildcard issuance.

+This method allows pruning domain labels when choosing the ADN.

+This method allows CNAME lookups when choosing the ADN.

 ##### 3.2.2.4.17 Phone Contact with DNS CAA Phone Contact

-Confirm the Applicant's control over the FQDN by calling the DNS CAA Phone Contact’s phone number and obtain a confirming response to validate the ADN.
-Each phone call MAY confirm control of multiple ADNs provided that the same DNS CAA Phone Contact phone number is listed for each ADN being verified and they provide a confirming response for each ADN.
+Confirm the Applicant's control over the ADN by calling the DNS CAA Phone Contact’s phone number and obtain a confirming response to validate the ADN.
+Each phone call MAY confirm control of multiple ADNs provided that the same DNS CAA Phone Contact phone number is listed for each ADN being verified and the recipient of the phone call provides a confirming response for each ADN.
 The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 8659 Section 3.

 The CA MUST NOT be transferred or request to be transferred as this phone number has been specifically listed for the purposes of Domain Validation.